populationgenomics/images/README.md

 This is a repository of:

 - Single-software images to build and push in the `cpg-common` artifact registry.
-- Scripts that move external images into our artifact registry using Skopeo.
+- Scripts that move external images into our artifact registry using `skopeo`.

 This is a BAD place for:

 - multi-software images
-- analysis-specific images, eg: an image that contains in-progress software for processing data
+- analysis-specific images, e.g., an image that contains an in-progress script for processing data

 ## Single tool images

-Assuming you want to create an image for a tool called `mytool`, version `1.0.1`, add a folder called `images/mytool` with a `Dockerfile`.
-Parametrise the `Dockerfile` by `${VERSION}`, that will correspond to the version of your tool and the tag of your future image.
+Assuming you want to create an image for a tool called `mytool` of version `1.0.1`, add a folder called `images/mytool` with a `Dockerfile` file.
+Parametrise the `Dockerfile` by `${VERSION}` that will correspond to the version of your tool and the tag of your future image.
 For example, inside the `Dockerfile` you would have:

 ```Dockerfile
 ARG VERSION=${VERSION}